LJeub/Local2Global_embedding/docsrc/index.rst

 .. code-block:: bash

-   python -m local2global_embedding.run --help
+   python -m local2global_embedding.run.run --help

 to see the available options.
-For example, to reproduce Figure 1(a) of [#l2g]_, use
+For plotting the results, see

 .. code-block:: bash

-   mkdir Cora
-   cd Cora
-   python -m local2global_embedding.run --dims=2,4,8,16,32,64,128 --plot
+    python -m local2global_embedding.run.plot --help

 Note however that this will take a while to run.